On $\tau$-tilting finiteness of symmetric algebras of polynomial growth

-For an algebra $A$, \emph{the Cartan matrix} $C_A$ is the matrix whose $(i,j)$-entry is $\mathsf{dim}_{\mathsf{k}}\mathsf{Hom}_A(P_i,P_j)$, where $P_i$ is the indecomposable projective $A$-module associated with the vertex $i$ of the Gabriel quiver of $A$ (\cite{ARS}).
-The following statement is a well-known fact; see \cite{Ric89}.
+The \emph{Cartan matrix} $C_A$ of an algebra $A=\k Q/\I$ is the matrix whose $(i,j)$-entry is $\dim_{\k}\Hom_A(P_i,P_j)$, where $P_i$ is the indecomposable projective $A$-module associated with the vertex $i$ in $Q$.
+If the determinant of $C_A$ is equal to zero, it is referred to as a \emph{singular matrix}; otherwise, it is termed as a \emph{non-singular matrix}.
+If $A$ is symmetric, then $C_A$ is a symmetric matrix and furthermore, $C_A$ is said to be \emph{positive definite} if all eigenvalues of $C_A$ are positive.
+The following statement is a well-known fact, e.g., see \cite{Ric89}.